wirenboard/conventions/README.md

 - `r` - failed to read from device or a device reports an error
 - `w` - write to device error
 - `p` - read period miss

+When setting the read error flag `r`, the control's topic must contain the last known good value.
+After a successful read, the `r` error flag is first removed, then the new good value is published.
+The `w` write error flag is removed only after a successful write, regardless of whether the read was successful.